Practical Accessibility A comprehensive course for learning web accessibility

 • Become an accessibility champion and make a positive impact on the Web and the world!

-Since its launch, the Practical Accessibility course has been taken by designers, engineers, and educators from companies and universities around the globe
+Since its launch, the Practical Accessibility course has been taken by designers, engineers, and educators from companies, state governments, and educational institutions around the globe

 What you’ll get